v1k1ngfr/v1k1ngfr.github.io/about.md

 I discovered Hacking during the late 90s and I'm still amazed by all those fun topics were somebody interacting in an unexpected way with something can get fun results :-)

 # Contact
 Remarks ?
 Suggestions ?
 Improvements ?
-Feel free to contact me !  (vikingfr @ gmail)
+Feel free to contact me : vikingfr on Twitter or Gmail.